 GUE Recreational Diver 3 is conducted over 5 days and includes a minimum of 8 dives (but generally 10 or more) and 40 hours of instruction encompassing classroom, land drills, and in-water work.
 The 5-day course is generally split into 2 parts: Sat-Sun (part 1), and the following Fri-Sun (part 2).
 It’s best not to break up the flow too much, hence two weekends with a Friday included works well with busy work/life schedules.
 Days 3,4 and 5 are all boat diving days.

-Applicants for a Rec 3 course must:
+Applicants for GUE Recreational Diver 3 program must:

-• Have completed the GUE Doubles Primer course or be proficient in doubles with at least 25 experience dives.
+- Have completed the GUE Doubles Primer course or be proficient in doubles with at least 25 experience dives

-• Have a minimum of 75 non-training dives.
+- Have a minimum of 75 non-training dives

+The class can also be conducted over 5 straight days (eg for divers visiting Sydney for a limited time) or around a schedule that works for a group of candidates.
 For more information and to book a place on our next GUE Recreational 3 Course send us an email or give us a call on (02) 9369 3855.